What is operational resilience and why is it important?

-With new regulations soon coming into play governing operational resilience within the UK financial services sector, we take a closer look at what operational resilience is, why the regulations are being implemented, and how digital tools can help.
-We also consider the impact they could have on organisations around the globe.
+With the introduction of new regulations governing operational resilience within the UK financial services sector, we take a closer look at what operational resilience is, why the regulations have been implemented, and how digital tools can help.
+We also consider the impact they will have on organisations around the globe.

-The foundations for the regulation, which will see a delay in its enforcement to October 2021 due to the coronavirus pandemic, were laid in 2018.
-The Discussion Paper ‘Building the UK Financial Sector’s Operational Resilience’ was published as a response to the understanding that ‘a lack of operational resilience represents a threat to each of the supervisory authorities’ objectives, as well as to their shared goal of maintaining financial stability.’
+The foundations for the regulation were laid in 2018, when the Discussion Paper ‘Building the UK Financial Sector’s Operational Resilience’ was published as a response to the understanding that ‘a lack of operational resilience represents a threat to each of the supervisory authorities’ objectives, as well as to their shared goal of maintaining financial stability.’

 The three bodies – PRA, FCA, and The Bank of England– have combined responsibility for governing virtually all registered actors within the UK financial service sector.
 Accordingly, the following will be impacted by the new Operational Resilience regulations: